bmariesan/tech-talks/emissary-ingress/README.md

 *Given an analytics platform, we want to ensure high throughput for `GET` type calls to retrieve data for the last `24 hours`.
 All data older than that should be retrieved paginated in queries capable of returning up to `1000 items per page`.*

-Looking at the scenario above it's clear that any of the `1000 item pe page` queries will for sure take longer time to run when compared to what we consider as `high throughput queries to get aggregated data for hte last 24 hours`.
+Looking at the scenario above its clear that any of the `1000 item pe page` queries will for sure take longer time to run when compared to what we consider as `high throughput queries to get aggregated data for hte last 24 hours`.
 Traditionally in some frameworks or programming languages we could have different data sources and pools for the two and split the traffic, however they'd still share some resources.